-Various clinical studies defined AAG as ranging from acute self-limited diarrhea lasting up to one or two weeks, to a more prolonged illness or chronic gastroenteritis lasting more than one month (1,8,9).
+Various clinical studies have defined AAG as ranging from acute self-limited diarrhea lasting up to 1 or 2 weeks to a more prolonged illness or chronic gastroenteritis lasting more than a month (1,8,9).
 It may also be accompanied by abdominal pain, fever, vomiting, and nausea (1).
-The clinical presentation of CAG is usually acute diarrhea up to two weeks with abdominal pain and diarrhea in the majority of infected patients.
-In CAG, fever, muscle pain, and headache occur in most patients, whereas vomiting and bloody diarrhea are less frequent (23).
-We found that AAG displayed milder symptoms compared to CAG, and less cases had diarrhea (85.7% in AAG vs. 95.5% in CAG, p=0.004).
-The combination of AAG's clinical characteristics, including milder symptoms of gastroenteritis like abdominal pain, fever, headache, dizziness, weakness, and chronic diarrhea diagnosed later in the illness, as well as the same prevalence in both symptomatic and asymptomatic individuals, can suggest an occasional finding of Aeromonas in stool samples, compared to CAG.
-Notably, the illness lasted more than 10 days in over 60% of AAG cases, while in CAG it was prolonged only in 23.4% of cases.
-Although we could not prove that Aeromonas is a true enteropathogen as described above, we note a difference in the average CT value in positive Aeromonas samples: 34.94 (N=70) vs. 37.95 (N=3) (p=0.171) in symptomatic and asymptomatic cases respectively.
-A high CT value might indicate a residual bacterial remnant in the stool or low-level bacterial colonization in the asymptomatic control group compared to symptomatic group who showed lower CT values.
+The clinical presentation of CAG is usually acute diarrhea lasting up to 2 weeks with abdominal pain and diarrhea in most infected patients.
+Fever, muscle pain, and headache occur in most patients with CAG, whereas vomiting and bloody diarrhea are less frequent (23).
+We found that AAG displayed milder symptoms compared with CAG, and fewer patients had diarrhea (85.7% in AAG vs. 95.5% in CAG, p=0.004).
+The combination of the clinical characteristics of AAG, including milder symptoms of gastroenteritis such as abdominal pain, fever, headache, dizziness, weakness, and chronic diarrhea diagnosed later in the illness, as well as the same prevalence in both symptomatic and asymptomatic individuals, suggests an occasional finding of Aeromonas in stool samples compared with CAG.
+Notably, the illness lasted more than 10 days in over 60% of AAG cases but was prolonged in just 23.4% of CAG cases.
+Although we could not prove that Aeromonas is a true enteropathogen, we noted a difference in the average Ct value in positive Aeromonas samples: 34.94 (N=70) vs. 37.95 (N=3) (p=0.171) in symptomatic and asymptomatic cases, respectively.
+A high Ct value might indicate a residual bacterial remnant in the stool or low-level bacterial colonization in the asymptomatic control group compared to the symptomatic group that showed lower Ct values.

-In November 2022, the microbiology laboratory standard of procedure for testing stool was changed from multiplex PCR panel to a different bacterial panel that did not include Aeromonas spp.
+In November 2022, the microbiology laboratory standard of procedure for testing stool was changed from a multiplex PCR panel to a different bacterial panel that did not include Aeromonas spp.
 Following this change, we had to stop enrollment of patients to the AAG group.

 Conclusions

-Our study results do not support our hypothesis that Aeromonas spp. have been found to be a true enteropathogen in all positive cases, probably representing an ocasional finding in stool.
-Unlike other classic enteropathogens, chronic gastrointestinal symptoms with high CT value and no fever seem to be more common in AAG with acute gastroenteritis in a less cases.
-Considering these factors, Aeromonas spp. should be tested in settings where outbreaks of gastroenteritis and food poisoning are more common.
-Until additional data is available, we suggest not to test routinely Aeromonas spp.
-A larger study is required in patients diagnosed with Aeromonas by PCR as a single pathogen in stool sample, to determine if there is a cut-off CT value that could differentiate colonization from true infection, which will be a useful tool for physicians to avoid unnecessary treatment.
+Our study results do not support our hypothesis that Aeromonas spp. is a true enteropathogen in all positive cases and indicate that this bacterium is probably an occasional finding in the stool.
+Unlike other classic enteropathogens, chronic gastrointestinal symptoms with a high Ct value and no fever seem to be more common in AAG, with acute gastroenteritis in fewer cases.
+Considering these factors, testing for Aeromonas spp. should be conducted in settings where outbreaks of gastroenteritis and food poisoning are more common.
+Until additional data are available, we suggest against the routine testing for Aeromonas spp.
+A larger study is required in patients diagnosed with Aeromonas by PCR as the sole pathogen in a stool sample to determine if there is a cut-off Ct value that could differentiate colonization from true infection, which will be a useful tool for physicians to avoid unnecessary treatment.

 Disclosure statement: